Modeling the nonperturbative contributions to the complex heavy-quark potential

-It is interesting to see if the above simple model could reproduce the lattice data.
-To do so, we use the lattice data in quenched QCD from Ref.~\cite{Burnier:2016mxc}.
-The two parameters $\alpha_s$ and $\sigma$ were assumed to be unchanged in a hot medium, once determined at zero temperature.
-Due to the absence of a $T=0$ lattice measurement, $\alpha_s=0.272$ and $\sigma=0.215 {\rm GeV}^2$ are determined by using the data at $113 {\rm MeV}$\cite{Burnier:2016mxc}.
-Therefore, all the medium effects on the HQ potential are encoded in the only free parameter $m_D$ in the model.
 Since the extraction of the imaginary part from lattice simulations gets much more challenging than the real part, the lattice data of $\mathrm{Re}\,V$ is used to determine the Debye mass.
-In addition, we only consider the lattice data of ${\rm Re}\,V$ up to $1 {\rm fm}$ in our fit because in this region of the quark pair separations, the lattice reconstruction is most reliable and the error bars are actually very small.
+In addition, we only consider the lattice data of ${\rm Re}\,V$ up to $1$ ${\rm fm}$ in our fit because in this region of the quark pair separations, the lattice reconstruction is most reliable and the error bars are actually very small.
 As a crosscheck, the values of $m_D$ from the fit to ${\rm Re}\,V$ will be adopted to evaluate the imaginary part of the potential.
 The optimized values we obtain for $m_D$ at different temperatures are given in Table~\ref{debyemassfit}.
-A critical behavior is found by inspection of the data and the deconfining temperature $T_c$ is around $290 {\rm MeV}$.
+A critical behavior is found by inspection of the data and the deconfining temperature $T_c$ is around $290$ ${\rm MeV}$.
 This is actually consistent with the $T$-dependence of $m_D$ as given in the above table.
 For temperatures below $T_c$, the values of $m_D$ from the fit turn to be extremely small which are at the order of $10^{-6}$ or even smaller.
-On the other hand, once the temperature exceeds $T_c$, $m_D$ gets a non-zero value which increases with temperature $T$ as expected.
+On the other hand, once the temperature exceeds $T_c$, $m_D$ gets a nonzero value which increases with temperature $T$ as expected.
 Since we are more interested in the behavior of the HQ potential in the deconfined phase, when $T < T_c$, the values of $m_D$ are simply taken to be zero in Table~\ref{debyemassfit}.
 As a result, $\hat{r}$ vanishes for finite quark pair separation and $\mathrm{Re}\,V_{\rm I}$ is exactly identical to the vacuum Cornell potential in the confined phase.